anderssoegaard/anderssoegaard.github.io/index.md

 Professor in Natural Language Processing and Machine Learning, Dpt. of Computer Science, University of Copenhagen.

 ### News
+I have been awarded a Google Focused Research Award for a project on multilingual semantic parsing using multi-task reinforcement learning.
 I will be area chair of NAACL 2018, ACL 2018, COLING 2018, and IJCAI 2018.
-I am also writing a book for Morgan & Claypool on cross-lingual learning, with Ivan Vulic (Cambridge), Manaal Faruqui (Google), and Sebastian Ruder (Aylien).
+I am also writing a new book for Morgan & Claypool.

 ## Research publications
 ### 2018
 Ruder, Sebastian; Vulic, Ivan; Søgaard, Anders.
 2018.
 A survey of cross-lingual word embedding models.
-Journal of Artificial Intelligence Research.
+Journal of Artificial Intelligence Research (JAIR).
 To appear.
 [Arxiv](https://arxiv.org/abs/1706.04902)

+Søgaard, Anders; Ruder, Sebastian; Vulic, Ivan.
+2018.
+On the limitations of unsupervised bilingual dictionary induction.
+The 56th Annual Meeting of the Association for Computational Linguistics (ACL).
+Melbourne, Australia.

+Bingel, Joachim; Paetzold, Gustavo; Søgaard, Anders.
+2018.
+Lexi: A tool for adaptive, personalized text simplification.
+The 27th International Conference on Computational Linguistics (COLING), Demo Session.
+Santa Fe, New Mexico.

 Augenstein, Isabelle; Ruder, Sebastian; Søgaard, Anders.
 2018.
 Multi-task learning of pairwise sequence classification tasks over disparate label spaces.
 North American Chapter of the Association for Computational Linguistics (NAACL).
 New Orleans, Louisiana.
 [Arxiv](https://arxiv.org/abs/1802.09913)